 - Trainer for indoors.
 If you are serious about biking for weight loss, an indoor trainer is a handy tool.
-A trainer is a foldable (usually) contraption that allows you to ride on your outdoor bike when you are indoors.
+A trainer is usually a foldable contraption that allows you to ride on your outdoor bike when you are indoors.
 It's great for rainy or cold days.

 - Cycling shoes.
 Cycling specific shoes are not necessary for weight loss workouts, but they can make your ride more comfortable.
 Avid cyclists wear shoes that clip into the pedals.
 The clips are not necessary, but you may find that a stiff shoe (cycling or otherwise) works better on your workout.
 The stiffness helps to transfer the pressure from the pedal to your entire foot, making your pedal stroke more efficient and comfortable.